 A landlocked country in Southern Africa, Malawi has one of the lowest Human Development Index rankings in the world: 171 out of 187 countries.
-Agriculture is the primary industry, employing over 80% of the working age population.
+Agriculture is the primary industry, employing over 64% of the working age population.
 Food insecurity is chronic, and is exacerbated by extensive mono-cropping of maize (corn) and an over dependence on rain-fed agriculture.
-Food security and human development are further constrained by malaria, HIV/AIDS and high infant and maternal mortality rates – adult HIV prevalence is 11% and is 47% for children.
+Food security and human development are further constrained by malaria, HIV/AIDS and high infant and maternal mortality rates – adult HIV prevalence is 11% and around 770 thousand children are orphans to HIV-related causes.

 COMBATING FOOD INSECURITY